astrorat.com

 Inside the Altair 8800C cabinet

-A look inside my cabinet reveals my decision to use modern switching power supplies.
-This is definitely not in alignment with the original heavy linear power supplies that where available back in 1975.
-Given the Altair clone case being a much lighter constitution then the original Optoma case used by MITS, the more efficient and much lights weight switching power supply seemed to me a better fit for my 8800C.
+A look inside my Altair cabinet reveals my decision to use modern switching power supplies.
+This is not in alignment with the original heavy linear power supplies that were available back in 1975.
+Given the Altair clone case being a much lighter constitution than the original Optoma case used by MITS, more efficient and much lighter weight switching power supplies seemed to me a better fit for my 8800C.

-There is also the much higher 80% plus efficiency of modern switching power supplies verse the 40-50% of the older linear deigns of the day.
+There is also the much higher 80% plus efficiency of modern switching power supplies verse the 40-50% of the older linear designs of the day.
+I guess that makes me Altair 8800C a green system?

-In my design I uses three switching power supplies to power the Altair 8800C.
-The larger plus 9-volt DC can supply up to 10-amps.
-A pair of smaller units support plus and minus 16-volt DC up to 2-amps each.
-A standard NEMA 5-15P line cord is used to connect to the US 115-volt AC mains power.
-A 1.5 amp, slow blow fuse is in line to protect from over current.
+I use three switching power supplies to power the Altair.
+A larger plus 9-volt DC that can supply up to 10-amps.
+A pair of smaller 16-volt DC at 2-amps each for the plus and minus power.
+A standard NEMA 5-15P line cord is used to connect to the US 120-volt AC mains power.
+There is a 1.5-amp, slow blow fuse in line to protect from over current.
 The main power switch is located on the front of the Altair 8800C.
 I placed the high voltage wiring in to black plastic Split-Loom for added protection.
-This cable is routed around the cabinet to the Molex connector that plugs into the isolated section of the front panel board supporting the AC power switch.
+This cable is routed around the cabinet to the Molex connector that plugs into the isolated section on Mike’s front panel board that supports the AC power switch.

 The Card Cage

-For the motherboard I went with a nine slot version of the N8VEM S-100 backplane version 4 available through Todd Goodman.
-See www.retrobrewcomputers.org if you with to obtain one for your self.
+For the motherboard I went with a nine-slot version of the N8VEM’s S-100 backplane version 4 available through Todd Goodman.
+See www.retrobrewcomputers.org if you wish to obtain one for yourself.
 This motherboard has the additional advantage of being supported by my selected cabinet.

-I am not using this motherboard's active termination option.
+I am aligning with the original MITS Altir design; I am not using this motherboard's active termination option though.
 All the S-100 connectors are passively connected.
 I only populated the nine S-100 connectors, the 6-pin Molex power connector, the three power monitor LEDs and their supporting current limiting resisters.

-The two light blue card guides on each end of the motherboard, are custom designed and 3D printed off my Wanhao Duplicator i3 Plus.
+The two light blue card guides on each end of the motherboard are custom designed and 3D printed off my Prusa i3 MK3.
 I have made both the right and left card guide files available at the Tinkercad web site.
 To find the two files, use the show me (search) and enter Altair 8800C.

 The CPU Board (Reproduction)

-All the parts used on the board where soured through a veritiy of vendors like Digi-Key, Jameco Electronic and some form Ebay.
+All the parts used on the board were sourced through a variety of vendors like Digi-Key, Jameco Electronic and some form eBay.

 The Front Panel Interface Board

-Interfacing all the LEDs and toggle switches found on the front panel of the classic Altair 8800 design is accomplished on my Altair 8800C using a set of boards designed and provided by Mike Douglas.
-More information is at his DeRamp.com web site.
+Interfacing all the LEDs and toggle switches found on the front panel of the classic Altair 8800 design is accomplished on my Altair 8800C using a set of boards provided by Mike Douglas.
+More information is on his DeRamp.com web site.

-In the picture above we see the S-100 interface board used in the two board set.
-This design is a great improvement to the original Altair's many wire harness used to connect the front panel to the both the S-100 bus and CPU board.
+In the picture above, we see the S-100 interface board used in the two-board set.
+This design is a great improvement on the original Altair's many wires used to connect the front panel to both the S-100 bus and CPU board.

-From an operational point of view, the new front panel design seems to keeps all the original functionality, complete with the Altair's original quirks.
+From an operational point of view, the new front panel design seems to keep all the original functionality, complete with Altair’s original quirks.

-The two board set is provided as raw boards with only the pre-programmed PIC processor and a few spacers supplied with the boards.
-The remainder of the parts where easily sourced through Digi-Key and Mouser Electronics.
+The two-board set is provided as raw boards with only the pre-programmed PIC processor and a few spacers supplied with the boards.
+The remainder of the parts were easily sourced through Digi-Key and Mouser Electronics.

 The FDC+ Board

 For floppy drive support, I went with the FDC+ board by Mike Douglas.
-This neat board allows many options in interfacing a variety of floppy drives types to your Altair 8800 system.
+This neat board allows many options in interfacing a variety of floppy drive types to your Altair 8800 system.
 The FDC+ is a 100% compatible drop-in replacement for the original Altair FDC solution.
-There is even support for the use of virtual serial drives where a modern Windows system is setup with a drive server application and through a high speed serial connection to a special connection to the FDC+.
-With this setup, you are able to map up to four floppy drive image files to act like physical drives.
-The following is a table of drive TYPE options supported by the FDC+:
+There is even support for the use of virtual serial drives where a modern Windows system is set up with a drive server application and through a high-speed serial connection to a special connection to the FDC+ board.
+With this setup, you can map up to four floppy drive image files to act like physical drives.
+The following is a table of some drive TYPE options supported by the FDC+:

 Type 1 - Direct connect to Shugart 8" (or similar) drive looking like a Altair 8" drive